-Stove outlet and stove pipe is 5".
-Use 24 gauge black or blue steel pipe.
-Install stove pipe at least 18" from ceiling.
+Stove outlet and stove pipe is 6".
+Pipe to use 24 gauge blue or black steel.
+Install at least 9" from side wall and 18" from ceiling.
 Special methods are required when passing through a wall or ceiling.
 Check local building codes.
 All connections and joints should be secured using 3 screws in each joint.
-Horizontal runs of stove pipe should be on a slight Upward grade from stove to chimney.
+Horizontal runs of stove pipe should be on a slight upward grade from stove to chimney thimble.
+Stove pipe may not enter chimney beyond inside wall of chimney.
 This will adversely affect draft.
-A manual had damper may be installed in stove pipe if home has a high draft.
+Either/both a barometric or manual damper should be installed in stove pipe.

 The manual air control slide knob is located on ash door.
 Sliding knob to the left will increase opening in ash door, allowing more flow of combustion air through fire.
 This will increase burn rate of coal and produce higher heat output.
-Sliding knob right will close combustion air and reduce stove output.
+Sliding knob right will close combustion air and reduce heat output of stove and increase burn time of stove.